utdata/icj-class/static-apps/static-03-loops.md

 This downloaded all the files to the `src/data/` folder.

+> If you have a problem with `gulp fetch` and get an error, you can use [these steps](gulp-fetch-problems.md) to download the data.
+Do that and then move on with the rest of the lesson, but reach out to me to see if we can fix the problem.

 Go ahead and open the files at `src/data/pirates.json` and peek at it.
 Here is just a snippet:

 ```json